abhiTronix/azure_video_downloader/README.md

 	```
 	and video start downloading.

-4.	**[Optional]** By default, our python script automatically assign file name of the output video file using ISM URL and downloads it to `output` directory of script_folder.
+4.	**[Optional]** By default, our python script automatically assign file name of the output video file using ISM URL and downloads it to `output` directory of `azure_video_downloader` folder.
 But, you can also specify the output filename/file-directory using `-out/--output` command as follows:

 	```sh
 	$ python azure_downloader.py -i https://streamdiat-inct.streaming.media.azure.net/f12251d4-d8e8-43f1-8202-737f7a186b34/Overview%20of%20AI%20ML.ism -o Overview.mp4